 - Prescription drugs

-- The type of medicine
+- The “tier” of the drug.

-- If you qualify for Extra Help (Low Income Subsidy) that helps pay your Part D costs
+- If you qualify for Extra Help (Low Income Subsidy) that helps pay your Part D costs.

-Medicare is a multi-faceted program that is meant to work with your medical needs.
-HealthMarkets understands the complexities of the program and can help you navigate them to find the Medicare coverage you require.
+How to Pick the Right Plan for Your NeedsMedicare is a multi-faceted United States program that is meant to work with your medical needs.
+Whether its Medicare Parts A and B, Medicare Advantage Part C, or Medicare Part D, HealthMarkets understands the complexities and can help you navigate them to find Medicare coverage.